-Did you know Oregon is the only state in the country without any laws that restrict or limit abortion?
+Did you know that abortion is legal in Oregon through all nine months of pregnancy, for any reason?
 (See a ranking of abortion laws in all 50 states here.)
 Worse still, Oregon is one of only a handful of states that require our state tax dollars to fund elective abortions without limit or restriction.

 But it doesn’t have to be this way.
 Change starts with knowing the facts, then determining to do something with that information.
 Be part of making the change you want to see.